How to Write Better BooksJul 29, 2017

 3. A novel is best with one timeline for the main story, written in the present tense, narrated in the third person.
 Now we have that sorted let's move on.

 4. 'The voice' is yours.
-Fix your mind on someone you care about and feel relaxed enough with to be yourself, probably someone dead, and talk to them.
+Fix your mind on someone you care about and feel relaxed enough to be yourself, probably someone dead, and talk to them.
 Sing your heart.

 5. In the first chapter everything changes.
 It's all fucked up now.
 But remember, you and me both know it's going to get a whole lot worse for Mrs Wright or Mr Wrong.